 You hereby voluntarily consent to receive Acupuncture and Oriental Medicine treatments for your present and future health conditions at Yuan Qi Acupuncture and Health Center.

-Packages should be purchased by online payment via our website (by credit card or iDeal), and has to be paid in full.
+Packages has to be paid in full (one payment).
 A package cannot be shared with third parties and are only valid under the name of a single person.
 A package is valid for 12 months, starting at the date of the payment in full.
 If a package expires, the remaining unused sessions cannot be refunded.
 Partial or total refund of a purchased package is not possible.
 In exceptional cases, the expiry date may be postponed.
-Please contact us for further information.

 Yuan Qi Acupuncture and Health Center keeps a record of medical and administrative data in order to carry out the treatment as best as possible.
 This is also a legal obligation imposed by the Medical Treatment Contracts Act (WGBO).
 The clients file contains notes about his/her health status, and information about the examinations and treatments performed.
 The client undertakes to provide the therapist with relevant information through the intake and anamnesis form.
 Only data that is necessary for the treatment are recorded.
 Relevant changes will always be recorded.

 Yuan Qi Acupuncture and Health Center carefully handles these data and complies with the legal and applicable rules.
 Discussed topics remain confidential and will not be discussed with third parties (with the exception of the data for which the client has stated that he/she does not object to the use for statistical or treatment related purposes).
 The client is entitled to inspect the personal file and can request a copy.
 The treating therapist has a legal confidentiality obligation (professional secrecy).

 The data from a client's file can also be used for the following purposes:

 To inform other health care providers, for example, when the therapy is complete or when referring to another practitioner.
 This only happens with the client's explicit permission.